 Denmark’s recent win over France will add some extra fire to an already compelling game.
-The defending World Cup champions will want redemption, making France vs Denmark in Group D a must-see early game.
+The defending World Cup champions will want redemption, making this France vs Denmark World Cup Group D match an early must-see game.

 Stadium 974, Qatar 2022

 Saturday 26 November, 11.00 US EST, 16.00 GMT UK, 19.00 local time

 Two big names in European football meet at Stadium 974 on November 26, when World Cup trophy holders and defending champions France take on Denmark in Group D.

 France and Denmark are joined by Tunisia and Australia in Group D. The winner of this game most likely tops the group and faces the runner up from a tight Group C in the Round of 16 – potentially any one of Argentina, Poland and Mexico.

 Les Underperforming Bleus

 Based on current FIFA world-ranking, France are #3 and Denmark #11, though recent results suggest the gap isn’t so great.